TeMeta/define-ld/README.md

 An ironic side-effect of this is the proliferation of yet more standards and complexity when initiatives try to bridge the gap - **this project must remain mindful of this hypocrisy.**

-By building a JSON-LD representation of the mandatory metadata standard we can leverage its structure in a way that works natively with APIs and semantic clinical data ontologies without the need for additional transformation steps.
+By building a JSON-LD representation of the existing mandatory metadata standard we can leverage its structure in a way that works natively with APIs and semantic clinical data ontologies without the need for additional transformation steps.

 # How it works
 Data in any form is self-descriptive via tags for its `@id` and a `@context`, a URL linking it back to its study metadata API endpoint.